mendix/docs/content/en/docs/partners/siemens/mindsphere/mindsphere-api-only.md

 Don't forget to restart Studio Pro after you change / add the environment variable.
 {{% /alert %}}

-For security, the values of the **ClientSecret** should not be included when you deploy the app.
+For security, the values of the **ClientSecret** should not be included when you deploy / commit the app.

 ### 4.2 Authenticating for Deployment